 Serious lease violations include, but are not limited to damage of property, failure to pay rent on a timely basis, and violating the peaceful enjoyment of neighbors.

-This policy is subject to revision pending any change to HUD or Civil Rights regulations.
+This policy is subject to revision to comply with any change in Fair Housing/Civil Rights regulations, or other housing program requirements.

 Exhibit G - Pet Policy

 A pet is a "small domesticated animal commonly kept in residential settings."